mariahlee/mariahlee/README.md

 # 👋  Hello, I’m @mariahlee!
 🏫 Currently studying Computational Life Sciences at Arizona State University<br/>
 🎓 Graduated from Arizona State with a BS in Biological Sciences (Genetics, Cell and Developmental Biology)<br/>
-🧬 Research interests: genomics and transcriptomics<br/>
+🧬 Research interests: genomics, transcriptomics, functional annotation, modeling<br/>
 🤖 Learning how to utilize AI to predict functions of noncoding regions, especially noncoding RNAs<br/>
 👩‍🏫 Applying to PhD programs in Computational Biology and Bioinformatics for Fall 2025!<br/>